Code-Institute-Submissions/Gwen-Bradbury-MS1/README.md

 ### Features left to Implement-

-- _Search bar_ - I want the users to be able to use the search bar to search the site.
+- _Search bar_ - I want the users to be able to use a search bar to search the site.

 - _More Pilots_ - In the future I'd like to add more feamle pilots to the 'Meet the Aviatrices' page.